 The world is changing rapidly, offering great opportunities but also challenges.
-To overcome these and ensure the human race continues to thrive, we need highly skilled people to help develop our engineering manufacturing industries.
+To overcome these and ensure the human race continues to thrive, we need highly skilled people to help develop our engineering and manufacturing industries.

 T Levels are a brand-new qualification designed to give you a head start towards the future you want.
 They follow GCSEs and are equivalent to three A Levels.